noi-techpark/solda-aliens4friends-dashboard/README.md

 Any dependencies are installed via Composer & Npm.
 Corresponding dependency source code can be found in the folders /node_modules (JS/Frontend) and /vendor (PHP/Backend).

-Individual customisations are mainly, but not exclusively, located in the /resources (JS+CSS) and /app (PHP) folders.
+Individual customizations are mainly, but not exclusively, located in the /resources (JS+CSS) and /app (PHP) folders.